bwolmarans/simplefiringrange/README.md

 2020-06-26 15:22:52,571 INFO success: apache2 entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
 ```

-Now let's change that admin password hello123, because that's a good thing app devs should do, and let's create our db and our users table and populate it.
+Now let's dump in some sql, you can see it will change that admin password hello123, because that's a good thing app devs should do, and let's create our db and our users table and populate it.

 ```
 root@ip-10-0-4-89:~# docker ps